adams-okode/django-volt-admin/README.md

     ]
     ```

-2. Include Templaates from the volt admin customization
+2. Include Templates from the volt admin customization
     ```python
     TEMPLATES = [
         {